holepunchto/hyper-dht-prom-alias-rpc/README.md

 `swarm` is a [Hyperswarm](https://github.com/holepunchto/hyperswarm) instance.
 Its life cycle is NOT managed by the RPC server.

-Note: `rpcserver.swarm.listen()` needs to be called before the rpcServer has a public key and connections are accepted.
+Note: `rpcServer.swarm.listen()` needs to be called before the rpcServer has a public key and connections are accepted.

 `secret` is a 32-byte secret.
 Only clients which know this secret will be allowed to register aliases.